Show Flughafen München GmbH on Germany Map

 Shopping – From Aigner to Zegna

 Germany’s second-largest hub is a shopping paradise.
 More than 150 renowned Munich retailers interspersed among top worldwide brands create a unique blend of international flair and local color.
 Alongside the well-stocked Travel Value and Duty Free shops, elegant shops present an unparalleled shopping experience.
 And despite the strict regulations on shopping hours in Germany, which keep retailers’ doors shut in the evenings and all day Sunday, the shops at Munich Airport are open seven days a week some from 5:00 am to 9:00 pm.
-At Munich Airport shoppers will find down-town prices which makes shopping even more attractive –also for the local visitors.
+At Munich Airport shoppers will find down-town prices which make shopping even more attractive –also for the local visitors.

 Highlights not to be missed: